Refloow/Steam-Script-Auth/README.md

 # Steam-Script-Auth
-Steam Desktop Authenticator in a script format allowing SDA accounts that have maFile secret codes to either confirm all or decline all trade offers on run
+Steam Desktop Authenticator in a script format allowing SDA accounts that have maFile secret codes to either confirm all pending confirmation trade offers on run